rezazamani2329/AIML--UC-Berkeley--What-drives-the-price-of-a-car/Read me-what drivers the price of a used car.md

-# Project : What drives the price of a used car?
+# Project : WHAT ARE MAIN FACTORS AFFECTING THE PRICE OF A USED CAR, DEALERS AND PRIVATE SHOULD NEED TO KNOW.

 # Reza Zamani